 - 2 Tbsp honey

-- 1/2 cup (1 stick) cold unsalted butter, cut into small pieces, plus more for the pan
+- 1/2 cup unsalted butter cold, cut into small pieces, plus more for greasing

 - 1/2 cup all purpose flour